RECOMMENDED VACCINES WHEN YOU TRAVEL TO AFRICA

 Recommended Vaccines When You Travel to Africa

-Risk is increased for travellers to sub-Saharan Africa (the ‘meningitis belt’) during the dry season, especially if there is prolonged contact with locals.
+The risk of Meningitis increases for travellers to sub-Saharan Africa (the ‘meningitis belt’) during the dry season, especially if there is prolonged contact with local population.

 Note: This is a guide only.
-Advice by your healthcare professional will vary depending on destination, duration of travel, types of accommodation and what types of activities you take part in.
+The advice by your healthcare professional will vary depending on destination, duration of travel, types of accommodation and what types of activities you take part in

 References: